anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 I've since switched to RideNow TPU tubes.

-## Chain waxing
+## Chain Wax

 Chain waxing promises a clean, grime-free drivetrain.
-I was starting with a drivetrain that already had a few hundred kilometers on it, so it was necessary to strip out old oil and contamination before waxing.
+Since I was starting with a drivetrain that already had a few hundred kilometers on it, it was necessary to strip out old oil and contamination before waxing.
 The chain and cassette both fit in my 2L ultrasonic cleaner.
-The jockey wheels on the rear derailleur use press-fit bearings and I wasn't prepared to replace them, so I cleaned those by hand.
+The jockey wheels on the rear derailleur use press-fit bearings and I wasn't prepared to replace them, so I cleaned those by hand instead of putting them in the ultrasonic.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8729.jpg">
    <figcaption>Slightly chewed up derailleur cage due to circumstances unrelated to this adventure.</figcaption>
 </figure>

 I ran the cassette and chain for an hour at 50 degrees Celsius in a 50% dilution of Simple Green Aircraft.
-To keep the ultrasonic cleaner clean, I put the parts and degreaser in a Ziploc bag, then placed the bag in the water bath.
-After that, I rinsed and dried the parts.
+To keep the ultrasonic clean, I put the parts and degreaser in a Ziploc bag, then placed the bag in the ultrasonic with water.

-For the chain, I followed with acetone: an overnight soak in a glass jar, then repeated wipe-downs until it stopped leaving residue.
-I also ran the chain in acetone in the ultrasonic cleaner, with the acetone sealed in a glass jar sitting in the water bath.
+For the chain, I followed with acetone: an overnight soak in a glass jar, a wipe-down, then in the ultrasonic in a sealed glass jar.

 For wax, I used Silca Secret Chain Blend [(SDS)](/files/ALIEXPRESS_ALLROAD/MSDS_SILCA_Hot_Wax.pdf), which is paraffin wax with tungsten disulfide [(SDS)](/files/ALIEXPRESS_ALLROAD/tungsten_disulfide.pdf) and other additives.
 It comes in a sous-vide bag, so I heated the bag directly in the ultrasonic cleaner.
-I set the cleaner to 75 degrees Celsius, but it topped out around 67 degrees after about 1.5 hours.
-The bag did not fully fit in the vessel, so the lid could not close properly.
+I set the cleaner to 75 degrees Celsius, but even after 1.5 hours, the ultrasonic was only able to hit 67 degrees.
+That's probably due to two things: not being able to close the lid and the heating element being optimistically sized.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8730.jpg">